patricklafrance/wmfnext-shell/README.md

                         index: true,
                         element: <HomePage />
                     },
-                    // Add the retrieved modules routes to the router.
+                    // Add the modules routes to the router.
                     ...routes
                 ]
             },